Biden seeks new chapter in troubled Middle East

 “He’s going to face a region that’s long on problems with very few solutions,” said Aaron David Miller, a former State Department official who is now a senior fellow at the Carnegie Endowment for International Peace.

-In addition, Biden has been more focused on Europe, which is experiencing its worst armed conflict since World War II, and Asia, where he’s been trying to reorientate U.S. foreign policy to confront China’s rising power.
+Biden has been more focused on Europe, which is experiencing its worst armed conflict since World War II, and Asia, where he’s been trying to reorient U.S. foreign policy to confront China’s rising power.

 Jake Sullivan, the president’s national security adviser, said the U.S. needs to remain “intensively engaged” in the Middle East because the region is “deeply interwoven with the rest of the world.”

-“If we act now to create a peaceful and stable region, it will pay dividends for the American national interests and for the American people for years to come,” he said Monday at a White House briefing.
+“If we act now to create a peaceful and stable region, it will pay dividends for the American national interests and for the American people for years to come,” Sullivan said.

 In addition to meetings with Israeli and Palestinian politicians, Biden is expected to visit an Israeli missile defense installation and the Yad Vashem Holocaust Memorial.
 He’s also slated to receive Israel’s Presidential Medal of Honor and visit with U.S. athletes taking part in the Maccabiah Games, which involves thousands of Jewish and Israeli athletes from around the globe.